silverbulletmd/silverbullet/libraries/Library/Std/Lua.md

 #meta

-Editor support for Lua, implemented in Lua.
-Of course.
+Basic editor support for Space Lua, implemented in Space Lua.

+Features:

+* Basic code completion for globals, e.g. `string.gm` will be completed
+* Navigation to global symbols implemented in Lua by Cmd-clicking (Mac) or Ctrl-clicking (other OSes)

 # Code complete support
 ```space-lua